 Remedial action objectives (RAOs) and the selected remedy for the MI were established in the Main Installation Record of Decision, Revision 2 (MI ROD) (CH2M HILL 2001).
 The MI groundwater RAOs include restoration of groundwater quality to levels at or less than MCLs and prevention of off-site migration (horizontally or vertically) of groundwater contaminants in excess of MCLs.
-The selected groundwater remedy for the MI was enhanced bioremediation treatment (EBT), land use controls and LTM.
+The selected groundwater remedy for the MI was EBT, land use controls and LTM.
 The remedy required EBT to be implemented in the most contaminated parts of the plume, while untreated parts of the plume were allowed to degrade under natural attenuation processes.

-EBT was conducted from September 2006 to March 2009 (EBT-1) and November 2012 to November 2014 (EBT-2).
+EBT was conducted in areas with CVOC concentrations above 100 micrograms per liter [ $\mu$ g/L] from September 2006 to March 2009 (EBT-1) and November 2012 to November 2014 (EBT-2).
 While CVOC concentrations were reduced, the RA was not sufficient to meet the RAOs for the MI.

 LTM has been performed at the MI since 2004.
-MI LTM wells are shown on Figure 3.
-As noted in the figure legend, the well symbols indicate the aquifer (Fluvial, Intermediate or Memphis) and are color coded by area (Background, B-835, North-Central, South-Central, West-Central, Southeast, target treatment area (TTA)-1 North, TTA-1 South, TTA-2 and Window).
+MI LTM wells, including SRI Phase 3 wells, are shown on Figure 2 (LTM and SRI Ph3 wells).
+As noted in the figure legend, the well symbols indicate the aquifer (Fluvial, Intermediate or Memphis) and are color coded by area (Background, B-835, North-Central, South-Central, West-Central, Southeast, Target Treatment Area (TTA)-1 North, TTA-1 South, TTA-2 and Window).

 Groundwater contamination above MCLs is documented through semiannual LTM sampling.
 Although several CVOCs have been detected above MCLs, the CVOCs detected most frequently above MCLs are PCE and TCE.
-The April 2017 LTM results (HDR, 2017c) showing concentrations at individual wells, concentration isopleths and groundwater elevation contours are presented on Figures 4 to 7.
+The most recent analytical results for the primary CVOCs from the biennial event in October 2018, are shown for Fluvial Aquifer wells by area on Table 1 and for IAQ/UC and MAQ wells by area on Table 2; non-detect results are not listed.